ajkacca457/JS_Capstone_LOS/gamedoc.md

 ## Acknowledgements
 This project is the Javascript Capstone project and is part of Microverse curriculum.
 Inspiration from all the co-learner helped me a lot in building this project.

-Special thanks to Openart, Freesound, KennyAsset, Craftpix.net for proving all the assets for the game free of cost.
+Special thanks to Openart, Freesound, KennyAsset, Craftpix.net for providing all the assets for the game free of cost.